The Anti-Thesis: What 7,800+ VCs Explicitly Refuse to Fund

 - Deep tech without commercial path — "We love deep tech" often means "we love deep tech with a clear path to revenue within 3-5 years."
 Academic deep tech without commercial application is a grant, not a venture investment

+- Automate the filter.
 When you upload your deck to NUVC, the matching engine filters investors by thesis alignment — including anti-thesis exclusions.
-If an investor has explicitly excluded your sector, they will not appear in your match results.
+If an investor has explicitly excluded your sector, they do not appear in your match results.
 This saves you from sending 50 emails into a wall of structural rejection.

 Frequently Asked Questions